joselitz123/opentelemetry-local-test/README.md

 ### JMS messages not received
 - Check the console logs for JMS listener errors
-- Verify the application is in demo mode (default) unless Azure is configured
+- Verify application is in demo mode (default) unless Azure is configured
-- Ensure the message payload format is correct
+- Ensure message payload format is correct

 ### Azure Service Bus connection fails
 - Verify all Azure properties are correctly configured
 - Check that the Azure Service Bus namespace and credentials are valid
-- Ensure the required Azure dependencies are uncommented in build.gradle.kts
+- Ensure required Azure dependencies are uncommented in build.gradle.kts
 - Review Azure logs for authentication failures

 ### Codespaces port forwarding issues